IkarosKappler/plotboilerplate/README.md

  * Make ellipses rotatable.
  * Write better viewport/viewbox export.
 Some viewers do not understand the current format.
 Refactor BoundingBox2 for this?
  * Add arcs?
- * Add image flipping.
+ * Add image flipping?
- * Add Images to the SVGBuiler.
+ * Add Images to the SVGBuiler?
  * Move the helper function PlotBoilerplate.utils.buildArrowHead to the Vector class.
 It belongs there.